p32929/portfolio-v1/README.md

 6. Inside `public/index.html` change the `title` tag according to your own choise
 7. Inside `package.json`, change the value of `homepage` to 'https://your-github-username.github.io/Portfolio/'
 8. Run this command: `npm run deploy`
+9. Go the the repository settings page > Github Pages > Source and set it to `gh-pages branch`
-9. To check your portfolio LIVE version in github pages, go to the `homepage` URL
+9. That's it.
+Now, you can check your portfolio LIVE version in github pages using `homepage` URL

 ## Thanks
 Hope you'll enjoy creating your own portfolio :)